iremsahinn/210Project/README.md

 **Introduction**

 The purpose of this project was to explore my personal streaming data on Netflix, focusing on the correlation between the genre of what I watched, time of day, and device type I used for streaming.
-My hypothesis was: "During afternoon hours, I am more likely to watch romantic content on larger screens like TVs, while evenings see a higher viewership of comedies on PC devices."
+My hypothesis was: "During afternoon hours, I am more likely to watch romantic content on larger screens like TVs, while evenings I am more likely to watch comedies on PC devices."
 The purpose of this study is to get understanding about my own watching habits and preferences.

 **Data Source**